 Immediately place the hot filling on the butterflied loin, right down the middle.
 Roll the meat around the filling, then either secure the edges with bamboo skewers, or tie it off with cotton twine.

 Coat the outside of the venison backstrap with vegetable oil and season with salt and pepper.
 Grill over medium high heat, lightly browning on four sides.
-Remove from the grill and let it rest for 10 minutes before slicing and serving.
+When the temperature of the venison reaches 145 degrees remove from the grill and let it rest for 10 minutes before slicing and serving.